 Step 2.
 Finding potential impact reduction points

-The second step in this project entails that Ecochain would gather environmental data and provide operational insights into the potential impact reduction that can be achieved with the newly proposed sustainable initiatives for their operations in the following 6 key areas: Real estate, ICT, Food, Waste, Purchasing, Mobility.
+The second step in this project entails gathering environmental data.
+This provides operational insights into the potential impact reduction that can be achieved with the newly proposed sustainable initiatives.
+These initiatives take place in the following 6 key areas:

 Measure 1: Reducing commuting students

-Because the biggest impact area for HvA, and the second biggest for UvA were the students commuting to their campus locations- it makes more than sense that reducing contact moments is a logical way to reduce impact.
+Because the biggest impact area for HvA, and the second biggest for UvA were the students commuting to their campus locations.
+Reducing contact moments is a logical way to reduce impact.

 By reducing contact moments one day a week, the UvA would reduce its impact by 7% and the HvA by 16%.

-First, it was deemed difficult to implement this measure, however, the COVID-19 crisis has shown that online education is definitely possible.
-Of course, the COVID-19 crisis also brought this number back to zero real-life contact moments- reducing the educational institutions’ impact significantly.
+First, it seemed difficult to implement this measure, however, the COVID-19 crisis has shown that online education is definitely possible.
+Of course, the COVID-19 crisis also brought this number back to zero real-life contact moments.
+Reducing the educational institutions’ impact significantly.

 Measure 2: Reducing energy